shareaholic/shareaholic-api-docs/api_recommendations.md

 Recommendations & Related Content API v5
 ---

+This API will be deprecated in the near future.
+Please see the API Documentation for the Ad Proxy API.

 Shareaholic Recommendations & Related Content API surfaces contextually relevant content from a given website and around the web that is personalized to a given reader.

   http(s)://recommendations.shareaholic.com/v5/recommend